bloominstituteoftechnology/yellow_banana/README.md

 Yellow Banana is a simple Python package that echoes back a message and an environment variable.

+Use it as a template for creating PyPI packages.
+Replace all occurrences of the word "yellow_banana" in the codebase, and rename the `yellow_banana` folder, to whatever you want your package to be called.

 ## Installation

 Install the package using pip: